tritum/repeatable_form_elements/README.md

 the beautiful [TYPO3 badges](https://typo3-badges.dev).
 Use them.
 Give him some kudos!

 Uwe - Hawkeye1909 - for removing jQuery as dependency.

+Alexander Opitz @ extrameile-gehen.de - for his work on saving repeatable elements to database.

 especially to all others who have contributed to the improvement of the extension.